 This is especially good for shorter, contemporary e-books without complex world building or for mid-series novellas where I know the world and the author’s style.

-- Second round - line and copy edits inline without explanation unless requested
+- second round - line and copy edits inline without explanation unless requested

-- Author presented with clean copy - no picky decision making, no hassle
+- author presented with clean copy - no picky decision making, no hassle

-- Plus: simple style sheet
+- simple style sheet

-- Plus: book blurb edit
+- plus: book blurb edit

 - $40/1,000 words